syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 </tbody>
 </table>

-Usage: we can able to dynamically show/hide the detail row of any record by passing its index as an argument.
+Usage: we can able to dynamically show/hide the detail row of any record by passing its index as parameter.

 #### Example